Hyperuniformity and non-hyperuniformity of zeros of Gaussian Weyl-Heisenberg Functions: Non-Hyperuniformity of Uncharged Zeros: Proof of Theorem

 \begin{prop} Suppose that $(\al,\bl,\cl,\dl)$ is a complex Gaussian random vector, where each coordinate has a standard complex Gaussian distribution, and $\E(\al\overline{\bl})=0$, $\E(\cl\overline{\dl})=0$.
 Then: \begin{enumerate} \item $ \E[L_1(|\al|^2) L_1(|\bl|^2) L_1(|\cl|^2) L_1(|\dl|^2)] = \Big|\E(\al \overline{\cl})\E(\beta \overline{\dl}) + \E(\al \overline{\dl}) \E(\bl \overline{\cl} )\Big|^2 $, \item $ \E [L_1(|\al|^2) L_1(|\bl|^2) L_2(|\cl|^2) ] = 2 \left| \E(\al \overline{\cl}) \E(\bl \overline{\cl}) \right|^2 $, \item $ \E [L_2(|\al|^2) L_2(|\cl|^2 ) ] = \left| \E(\al \overline{\cl})\right|^4$. \end{enumerate} \end{prop} The proof of this proposition is provided in Section~\ref{sec_diag} below.
 Here we apply it to $\al, \bl \in \{\xi(z),\xi'(z),\xi''(z)\}$ and $\cl, \dl \in \{\xi(w),\xi'(w),\xi''(w)\}$ such that $\al\neq \bl$, $\cl\neq \dl$.
 This allows us to continue from~\eqref{eq_stop}, using the form of $\phi$ given in~\eqref{eq: phi}.
 The expectation of each term is then expressed (via Proposition~\ref{prop_diag}) in terms of covariances between $(\xi(z),\xi'(z),\xi''(z))$ and $(\xi(w),\xi'(w),\xi''(w))$.
 These covariance computations are explicitly carried out using the relations in Lemma~\ref{lem_precov}, and recalling the definitions in \eqref{eq_ts}, \eqref{eq_D}, \eqref{eq_H}, and~\eqref{eq_xi}.
 We include the details in Appendix~\ref{appendix}.
 Using~\eqref{eq_cs} and combining all the resulting expressions, we obtain that

 see the accompanying notebook for symbolic calculations \cite{jupy_gwhf_nonhyp}.
 This leads to the explicit bound

 which we now inspect.
 One can easily verify that

 see for example the accompanying notebook \cite{jupy_gwhf_nonhyp}.
 For us the important fact is that this number is not equal to zero.
 We also note that We shall need the following standard estimate, which can be found in \cite[Lemma 8.3]{hkr22}. \begin{lemma} Let $B_R=B_R(0)$.
-Let $h\colon \C \to \mathbb{R} $ be an integrable function satisfying $\int_{\mathbb{C}} h(z)dA(z) \neq 0$ and
+Let $h\colon \C \to \mathbb{R} $ be integrable with $\int_{\mathbb{C}} h(z)dA(z) \neq 0$ and

 There exists a universal constant $C$ such that

 \end{lemma} Applying Lemma~\ref{lem:famous}, we may continue from~\eqref{eq: almost LB} to conclude that

 for large enough $R$ and a strictly positive constant $c$.
 To conclude the proof of the lower bound, we need to observe that $\var N(B_R) >0$ for any $R>0$.
 This is the case, in general, for any Euclidean stationary point process on the plane with positive and finite first intensity (see, e.g., Lemma \ref{lemma_R} below).
 In our case $\{F=0\}$ is stationary because $F$ has zero mean (and is invariant under twisted shifts), while the first intensity of the zero set is finite and $\geq \tfrac{1}{\pi}$, as shown in \cite[Theorem 1.6]{hkr22}.